 When Jean-Claude Biver and Ricardo Guadalupe took over control of the brand in 2004, they gave it tremendous momentum, leading to impressive growth.
 With the launch of the Big Bang, the multiple award winning chronograph with a contemporary and elegant design, the brand started achieving records, awards and success.

-Today, through its 4 collections – the Big Bang, King Power, Classic Fusion and Manufacture Pieces – which house watch complications such as the tourbillon, minute repeater, split second, jumping second, to name but a few, Hublot continues to write the story of the Art of Fusion by combining unusual materials such as brigh colored ceramics, unscratchable 18K gold (the Magic Gold), the carbon fibre, zirconium, tantalum, tungsten, magnesium, titanium, rubber and nomex with more traditional materials like gold, diamonds and precious stones.
+Today, through its pillar collections– the Big Bang, Classic Fusion and Manufacture Pieces – which house watch complications such as the tourbillon, minute repeater, split second, jumping second, to name but a few, Hublot continues to write the story of the Art of Fusion by combining unusual materials such as brigh colored ceramics, unscratchable 18K gold (the pattented Magic Gold), carbon fibre, zirconium, tantalum, tungsten, magnesium, texalium, linen, titanium, rubber and nomex with more traditional materials like gold, diamonds and precious stones.

-Hublot currently has nearly 750 retailers and over 70 exclusive boutiques around the world located at the most prestigious adresses including Place Vendôme in Paris, on Madison Avenue in New York, in Beverly Hills in Los Angeles, Ginza in Tokyo, Dubai, Moscow, Shanghai, Beijing.
+Hublot currently has over 70 exclusive boutiques around the world located at the most prestigious addresses.